Brazil inflation falls to 2.89%, lowest since May last year

 This was below the median consensus forecast of 2.97% in a Reuters poll of economists and marked the first time since May last year that the annual rate of inflation has been below 3.0%.

-The central bank’s official year-end goal for 2019 remains 4.25%, a target most economists think will be undershot.
+The central bank’s official year-end goals for 2019 and 2020 remain 4.25% and 4.00%, respectively, targets most economists think will be undershot.
 In the first nine months of the year, the annual rate of inflation was running at 2.49%, IBGE said.

+“It now looks like inflation will average about 3.3% next year,” said William Jackson, economist at Capital Economics, lowering his forecast from 3.5%.

+“The fall in inflation to a weaker-than-expected 2.9% opens the door to another 50 basis point cut in the Selic rate at the end of this month,” he said, referring to the central bank’s benchmark interest rate.

 On a monthly basis, prices fell in September for the first time this year, slipping 0.04%.
 This is only the fourth month of consumer price deflation in the last five years, IBGE figures show.